fraenkel-lab/OmicsIntegrator/README.md

 Integrator.
 To run this:

 1. Download the [example files](./dist/OmicsIntegratorExamples.tar.gz)
-2. Unpack by typing `tar -xvzf OmicsIntegratorExamples.targ.gz` in the `dist` directory.
+2. Unpack by typing `tar -xvzf OmicsIntegratorExamples.tar.gz` in the `dist` directory.

 For specific details about the examples, check out the [README